-- (c) Budget repair involves the government seeking to reduce the size of the budget deficit and return it to surplus, which is consistent with its medium term fiscal strategy [to achieve budget surplus on average over the economic cycle].
-The higher TOT since 2016 contributed to a rise in government revenue and therefore helped to return the budget to (estimated) surplus, which is consistent with budget repair and fiscal consolidation.
-This is because the higher prices received for commodity exports like iron ore and coal has led to growth in incomes (e.g. company profits), which increases (company) taxation revenue for the government.
+- (c) Fiscal consolidation involves the government seeking to reduce the size of the budget deficit and return it to balance (or surplus) over time.
+The growth in the TOT over 2022-23 contributed to a rise in government revenue and therefore helped to return the budget to an (estimated) surplus of \$4.2B, which is consistent with budget repair and fiscal consolidation.
+This is because the higher prices received for commodity exports like iron ore and coal led to growth in incomes (e.g. company profits), which increase (company) taxation revenue for the government.
 To the extent that the rising TOT contributes to jobs growth (or more hours of work) individual income tax revenue should also rise and income support/welfare payments should fall, further accelerating a return to surplus.
 [This represents an example of a cyclical improvement to the budget outcome which makes it easier difficult for the government to 'repair its budget position'.] - (d) Those businesses finding it difficult to attract skilled labour will typically experience upward pressure on labour costs and downward pressure on productivity.
 An increase in skilled migration (including the use of TSS visa applicants) can help to relieve these pressures by enabling employers to source skilled foreign labour, boosting productivity levels (owing to an increase in skilled employees at workplaces) and helping to contain unit labour costs (as the supply of labour increases).
 Skilled immigration can therefore help to improve both the quality and quantity of labour available to Australian businesses, boosting their capacity (or willingness and ability) to supply goods and services and increasing the nation's aggregate supply/productive capacity.
 This reduces inflationary pressures, which in turn improves competitiveness and results in an increase in AD (e.g. an increase in net export growth) and real GDP (i.e. economic growth).